oskar2517/display-tubes/content/other/RFT-Z565M/index.md

     - top-view
 ---

 The Z565M is a neon-filled decadic display tube produced by RFT in East Germany and sometimes referred to as a "Register Tube".
 Although it resembles a Dekatron, it lacks any kind of counting capability.
-Unlike Pixie tubes such as the [ZM1050/Z550M](/other/valvo-z550m/), it also cannot be controlled using logic-level signals.
+Unlike the [ZM1050/Z550M](/other/valvo-z550m/), it also cannot be controlled using logic-level signals.
 Instead, it operates more like a regular Nixie tube.

 It features ten wire-formed cathodes arranged in a circle around a common anode, with each cathode activated by connecting it to ground.
 When viewed from the front, the tube shows two empty holes between each cathode.
 In a full Dekatron tube, these positions would have been occupied by the transfer electrodes.
 To ensure consistent ignition regardless of ambient light or background radiation, the Z565M includes a small amount of radioactive material to improve the rate of spontaneous ionization of the neon gas.